james-harper/json-to-guitar-tab/README.md

 The available extensions are `major`, `minor`, `5`, `7`, `maj7`, and `min7`.
 Any note in the chromatic scale can be used as a root.
 Flats and sharps should be converted appropriately.
 - Chords can also be written as a 6 character string (`EADGBe`), where each character represents a string on the guitar.
 For example, an `E major` chord could be written as `022100`.
 Fret numbers are hexadecimal, so frets from 0-15 can be expressed using this notation.
 A dash `-` should be used to denote strings that are not played as part of a chord and an `x` should be used to denote a muted string.
 - This app was intended to represent chord progressions, rather than being a comprehensive tabbing tool.
 But single notes can be added by using dashes for the 5 other strings.
-Eg `-4----`.
+Eg `--4---` or leaving any strings after the intended string blank and filling any before with dashes.
+Eg `--4`.

 ### Pattern